 Understanding Software

 Software is the intangible part.
-This includes operating systems (like Windows or macOS), applications (like Microsoft Word or Google Chrome), and even the firmware that controls specific devices.
+This includes operating systems (like Windows 11 or macOS Sonoma), applications (like Microsoft 365 or Google Workspace), and even the firmware that controls specific devices.
 Without software, hardware is just a collection of inert parts.
+The development of AI-powered applications is rapidly expanding the capabilities of software across all sectors.

 Comparing Hardware and Software